Deena Guzder: Career

+Personal life

 As an antiwar activist, Guzder grew interested in the way politicians warp religion to justify warfare.

-Although not a Christian, she said she came to greatly appreciate the Historic Peace Churches and Catholic Worker Movement.

 Raised as a Zoroastrian, Guzder's beliefs center on "good words, good thoughts, good deeds".
 She has stated: "I don’t describe as anything.
 I think labels constrict people’s understanding of concepts or ideas."
+Although not a Christian, she has said she came to greatly appreciate the Historic Peace Churches and Catholic Worker Movement.

 Works

 Guzder wrote a book about the spiritual left, Divine Rebels: American Christian Activists for Social Justice (2011).

 Guzder also helped Shyalpa Rinpoche, a Tibetan Buddhist lama, to compile his oral teachings into Living Fully.

 She also assisted Pulitzer Prize-winning journalist Chris Hedges research his 2010 book Death of the Liberal Class.